alexmr-ds/price_predictor/README.md

 ```
 ## Final Remarks and Future Work

-While the adopted modeling and hyperparameter optimization strategy yielded strong predictive performance there remains scope for further improvement.
-In particular, model performance could potentially be enhanced by expanding the hyperparameter search space used during randomized search.
-Increasing either the size of the parameter grid or the number of sampled configurations would allow a more exhaustive exploration of the optimization landscape, potentially uncovering better-performing parameter combinations.
+Although the adopted modelling and hyperparameter optimisation strategy yielded strong predictive performance, there remains scope for further improvement.
+In particular, several strategies implemented in the open_ended.ipynb notebook could be incorporated to further enhance the base models’ predictive capabilities, which would, in turn, improve the overall performance and generalisation of the stacking ensemble.

-Such an extension would come at the cost of increased computational time and resource usage, and was therefore not pursued in the current implementation.
-Future work could also explore alternative hyperparameter optimization strategies, such as Bayesian optimization, to balance computational efficiency with a more informed search of the parameter space.